openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _description: _

-Loads any data from the ofPixels that the image contains into the ofTexture so that draw() calls will reflect chagnes to the pixels.
+Loads any data from the ofPixels that the image contains into the ofTexture so that draw() calls will reflect changes to the pixels.